digiteinfotech/KaironViz/README.md

-# Different plots for data visualization
+# Different plots for data visualization in notebook and html export

 Look at `example.ipynb` notebook for basic demo uses.

+## Installing

+> pip install kaironviz

 ## Available charts